akiho-kawada/akiho-kawada.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---
 <br>
-Hello, my name is Akiho Kawada.
+I’m an undergraduate student in the Faculty of Engineering at the University of Tokyo. <br>

-I'm an undergrad at Systems Innovation, Faculty of Engineering, the University of Tokyo.
-I am fortunate to be advised by [Prof. Yutaka Matsuo](https://ymatsuo.com/en/) and [Prof. Yusuke Iwasawa](https://sites.google.com/view/yusuke-iwasawa/home). <br>
+I'm fortunate to be advised by [Prof. Yutaka Matsuo](https://ymatsuo.com/en/) and [Prof. Yusuke Iwasawa](https://sites.google.com/view/yusuke-iwasawa/home). <br>
 I’m currently working closely with [Prof. Udit Gupta](https://ugupta.com/) (Cornell Tech).
 <!-- Additionally, I am currently a visiting student researcher in [Computer Architecture Lab](https://www.arch.cs.ucsb.edu/) at [the University of California, Santa Barbara](https://www.ucsb.edu/), supervised by [Prof. Jonathan Balkind](https://jbalkind.github.io/). -->
 <!-- I am also spending some time at [Kosuge Lab](https://klab.t.u-tokyo.ac.jp/) at the University of Tokyo as a research intern, under the supervision of [Prof. Atsutake Kosuge](https://sites.google.com/view/atsutakekosuge/). -->

-My primary research interest lies in **computer architecture**, particularly in achieving high performance in computing systems through holistic approaches such as **software-hardware co-design**.
-I am particularly interested in areas such as **systems for machine learning** and **heterogeneous computing**.
+My primary research interest lies in **computer architecture**, with a focus on achieving high performance in computing systems through holistic approaches such as **software-hardware co-design**.
+I am especially interested in areas including **systems for machine learning** and **heterogeneous computing**.

-<u>I aim to pursue a Ph.D. in electrical engineering / computer science in the US, Canada, or Europe, beginning in Fall 2026 after completing my bachelor's degree.</u>
+<u>I aim to pursue a Ph.D. in electrical engineering / computer science in the US, Canada, or Europe, beginning in Fall 2026.</u>
 <br>
 <br>
 <br>